What is the main focus of food science?

-From wine to sauerkraut, from tofu to yogurt, add science to the art of preserving food with this old but very modern method.
-As demand for recipes and specific foods, such as those low in fat, carbohydrates and sugar, grows, the food science industry continues to expand.
-The subdiscipline of food product design refers to the curing of food products from a technological perspective using innovative process methodologies and structured engineering to translate consumer desires into product properties.
-Not only are they an effective way to control the quality and safety of food production, but they can also be effective tools for monitoring the flow of resources from raw materials to the final consumer.
+As demand for recipes and specific foods such as those low in fat, carbohydrates and sugar grows, so does the food science industry.
+The subdiscipline of food product design refers to curing food products from a technological perspective using innovative process methodologies and structured engineering to translate consumer desires into product properties.
+Food safety regulations are not only an effective way to control the quality and safety of food production but they can also be effective tools for monitoring the flow of resources from raw materials to the final consumer.
+Food scientists also create new food products and develop new, more efficient ways to process and package them.

-They also create new food products and develop new, more efficient ways to process and package them.
 Once you've finished a degree in food science, you'll take the first steps toward finding the career that's right for you.
-Food science remains a relatively new and growing discipline, created primarily in response to the social changes taking place in North America and other parts of the developed world.
-The basis of the discipline lies in understanding the chemistry of the components of food, such as proteins, carbohydrates, fats and water, and the reactions to which they undergo during processing and storage.
+Food science remains a relatively new and growing discipline created primarily in response to social changes taking place in North America and other parts of the developed world.
+The basis of this discipline lies in understanding the chemistry of components such as proteins, carbohydrates, fats and water as well as their reactions during processing and storage.

 Sally Koepke